vasilakisfil/class_profiler/README.md

 # ClassProfiler
 Simple performance analyzer for Ruby classes.
-Just include it in the bottom of your class and let it do its work.
+Just include it in the bottom of your class and let it analyze your Ruby class performance.

 ## Installation